aquizon/FindMyRecipes/README.md

 ### RecipeData.java

 This class parses through a CSV containing information on 30 hand-picked recipes from Allrecipes and creates a HashMap that stores a recipe name as the key and a Recipe object as the value.
-Below is a sample of the spreadsheet our group created that, when exported as a CSV, uses the pipe ("|") as a delimiter.
+Below is a sample of the spreadsheet our group created that, when exported as a CSV, uses the pipe ("|") as a delimiter, as well as a sample of the CSV.

 <p align="center">
    <i>Figure 5: RecipeDataset Sample</i> <br />